 - The Chicago Mercantile Exchange (CME) is the largest futures exchange and has a near monopoly in the U.S. with 91% of futures volume.

 - The Intercontinental Exchange (ICE) has about 8% market share in futures.

 - Several other exchanges share the remaining 1%.

 - Because of our better product design, limited risk, lower costs, and instant clearing, we expect to be a formidable competitor to the largest exchanges within five years of launch.
-And, because our first-to-market assets are all traded at the CME, we effectively have only one competitor.

 - The below graphic shows the consolidation in the industry over time.